 James Madison High School

-Students told us the school was not excessively difficult.
+Students told us the school is not excessively difficult.
 "You just have to keep on task and stay focused," one 9th grade boy said.
 "There's not a lot of homework."
 Two junior girls, both in the law program, said the work can be difficult, but one added, "Teachers help you so you don't fail out of it."

-The school fields about 30 interscholastic varsity and junior varsity teams for boys and girls.
+After school: The school fields about 30 interscholastic varsity and junior varsity teams for boys and girls.
 Students stage a number of performances, including SING, a musical competition, and can participate in a variety of clubs.